MarcinOrlowski/trans-tool/README.md

 okButton = "OK"
 ```

+Internally, `trans-tool` works on abstract format, thus adding support for other file formats can easy be added
+which will happen upon demand.

-The main role of `trans-tool` is to help you keep your `*.properties` files in order, ensuring all files are
+While loading your `*.properties` files `trans-tool` checks if files are in order, ensuring all of them are
-syntactically correct and all the translation files are in sync with base (main language) file.
+syntactically correct and all of the translations are in sync with main language.
 It also comes with huge set of
 various linters and checkers to guard quality of the files' contents.
 It can check for missing or dangling keys, inproper
 punctuation, open brackets, quotation marks and more.
-It can also automatically sync translation files quickly providing fresh
+It can also automatically sync translation files quickly providing
-template for your translators to work on.
+fresh template for your translators to work on.

 ```bash
 $ trans-tool -b soc -l pl -v